Subscribe

 Why does catnip make cats go crazy?

-What will catnip do to humans?
+Is catnip edible to humans?